sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-datasets.rst

 Fire Insights enables you to import Datasets to use in Projects.

-Below are the steps for importing a Datasets.
+Below are the steps for importing a Dataset.

 Steps for Importing Datasets
 ===============